matthewhuiatx/autonomous-drone-platform/README.md

 ## Why This Project

-This project explores how software systems interface with autonomous hardware through real-time communication protocols like MAVLink.
-It focuses on building a reusable control layer that can later be extended into a full UI-driven drone platform with waypoint planning, mission execution, computer vision, and obstacle avoidance.
+This project explores how software systems interface with autonomous hardware through real-time communication protocols like **MAVLink**.

+It focuses on building a reusable control layer that can be extended into:

+* UI-driven mission control
+* multi-waypoint planning
+* autonomous navigation systems
+* real-world drone integration

 ---